AriefBadal23/portofolio-website/README.md

-A personal/ portofoliowebsite created with ReactJS, TailwindCSS to showcast my work as a developer
+A personal/ portofolio website created with ReactJS, TailwindCSS to showcast my work as a developer